 Investigates the influence of sociocultural factors on human thought and behavior.
 Includes exploration of how major psychology concepts and findings might be influenced by factors such as race, ethnicity, gender, and class.

 Introduces the study of human behavior in groups, including social cognition, social influence, attribution, social comparison, attraction and friendship, stereotypes, and the self.
 The course incorporates theory, research, and application.

 Studies psychological disorders, etiologies, assessment, and interventions.
 This includes the history of abnormal psychology; theory and research; and biological, psychological, and social approaches to treatment.

 PSYC 3800 – Perception

 Introduces research and principles, theories, and techniques of counseling.
-Emphasizes the practice and mastery of basic listening and responding skills; sound judgment and the limits of practice; and professional ethics.
-Lab experience using video recordings of skills practiced by the students.
+Emphasizes theories of counseling; some basic listening and responding skills; sound judgment and the limits of practice; special populations in counseling; and professional ethics.

 PSYC 3900 – Psychology of Language

 Studies the relationship between the external world and our internal representation of the world as we perceive it.
-Considers the bases of accurate perception, factors contributing to perceptual distortion and disability, the dimensions and processes of consciousness, and the nature of reality.
-Lecture plus lab experience.
+Considers the bases of accurate perception, factors contributing to perceptual errors, the dimensions and processes of consciousness, and the nature of reality.

 PSYC 3910 – Topics in Psychology